nichom01/cohort-manager-api/features/futureTasks.md

 to do
 -----

-remove user items from template record timings for each section in tracking implement further reference data implement further validation rules
+remove user items from template - DONE record timings for each section in tracking implement further reference data implement further validation rules